Does a Person Have A Right To Call A Lawyer On The Side Of The Road?

 As Soon as You Make Bond, Call Our Office:

 If you have been arrested for DUI and you submitted to a breath-test, act now.
-You only have 10 days to have your Georgia DUI Attorney file an appeal to save your driver's license.
-Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+You only have 30 days to have your Georgia DUI Attorney file an appeal to save your driver's license.
+Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with more than 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 He is Georgia's most reviewed lawyer on Avvo.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.